Stan Reents, PharmD

 For comparison, listed below are typical amounts of trans fats in several food items:

 - medium order of french fries: 8 g

 - one doughnut: 5 g

 - small bag of potato chips: 3 g

 Clif Bars® and Probars® are brands of energy bars that do not contain trans fats.

 Nearly all processed food products these days are fortified with vitamins and minerals.
 How can this be a bad thing?, you ask.

 Some athletes eat a lot of energy bars.
-For example, cyclists like Lance Armstrong may consume 5 bars per day every day during the Tour de France.
-At this rate, athletes can exceed the recommended amounts for some of these nutrients, especially if the bar contains a large quantity of it.
+For example, Tour de France cyclists may consume 5 or more bars per day every day during the race.
+At this rate, these athletes can exceed the recommended amounts for some of these nutrients, especially if the bar contains a large quantity of it.
 In 2001, Metabolife recalled their Diet & Energy Bars because they contained too much vitamin A: 32,500 IU per bar.
 That's a lot.
 Vitamin A is stored in the liver and consuming too much of it can lead to health problems.